 Open Minds: Learning in English

-The Open Minds course, new for 2017, is at the cutting edge of educational thinking.
+The Open Minds course is at the cutting edge of educational thinking.
 Against a backdrop of education systems ever more focused on exam results and the memorising of content, this course looks to provide a richer, broader and ultimately more rewarding educational experience for its students.

 The course focuses on a diverse range of thematic topics designed to challenge an incredibly wide range of academic skills, including critical-thinking, collaboration, research and analysis, project management, independent learning and creativity.